rafael-c-alexandre/project-sec/README.md

-### Case 3.
+### Case 3 - stage 1.
 Byzantine user generating and sending a wrong proof to a correct user (altered epoch)

 For this test case, start 1 server, 1 byzantine user with username byzantine_user1 in mode 2, 2 regular users with usernames user1 and user2,  all of them using the grid file **grid3.txt**.